 The Bootcamp Prep and Full-time Experience

-Once he got into Bootcamp Prep, the level of personal teaching impressed Deep.
+Once he got into App Academy’s Bootcamp Prep program, the level of personal teaching impressed Deep.
 His class was small, which let the instructor work closely with every student.
 Quickly, he caught on to the coding being taught and through Bootcamp Prep, learned helpful information for his full-time application.

 After getting accepted and enrolling in the full-time program, Tailor was soon submerged in code.
 It was all he thought about for twelve weeks, and through the weekly tests, felt himself truly challenged, as was promised.
 But he was surrounded by passionate people, all extremely motivated to learn, and felt his own motivation and passion grow everyday he was there.